-Looking at the sample of ribbing above, you'll see columns of Vs and columns of bumps.
-The Vs or flatter-looking parts of the fabric are knit stitches, while the bumpier sections are purls on the right side.
+Looking at the sample of ribbing pictured here, you'll see columns of Vs and columns of bumps.
+The Vs, or flatter-looking parts of the fabric, are knit stitches, while the bumpier sections are purls on the right side.

 This is why patterns will sometimes tell you to "knit the knits and purl the purls" as you see them; you're not repeating the previous row but actually doing the opposite so that the two rows look the same on the front side of the knitting.